pachyderm/pachyderm/SETUP.md

 - [Go](#go) >= 1.6
 - [FUSE (optional)](#fuse-optional) >= 2.8.2
-- Clone this repo.
-If you are deploying locally, clone it under your `GOPATH`:
+- Clone this repo under your `GOPATH`:

 ```shell
 # this will put the repo under $GOPATH/src/github.com/pachyderm/pachyderm